Self-focusing of high-intensity beams with grid structures: Introduction

-The maximum power above which the beam structure starts to collapse is known as the ``critical power".
-This critical power for catastrophic beam collapse provides the benchmark for the analysis of high-intensity beam propagation in nonlinear media, and has been extensively studied through numerical models in the paraxial approximation.
-Previous theoretical works \cite{cmp/1103922134,MALKIN1993251} have rigorously derived both the upper and lower bounds of the critical power for arbitrary beam shapes.
-In addition, Fibich and Gaeta \cite{Fibich:00} give a quantitative description of the critical power of Gaussian beams:
+Many applications such as long-range atmospheric propagation \cite{nelson2016atmospheric, rouze2021coherent}, free-space optical communication \cite{malik2012influence, zhu2021compensation}, and laser material processing \cite{bi2023beam} require the delivery of high optical power while maintaining beam quality.
+In the early stages of collapse, a Gaussian beam evolves toward a Townes-like profile \cite{chiao1964self, moll2003self}, shedding energy from the central region.
+In experiments, this “shed” energy can appear as a redistribution into broader spatial components; in numerical propagation it is often accompanied by radiation into high-transverse-wavevector components.
+In either case, this redistribution and the onset of small-scale filamentation can substantially degrade beam quality and reduce the usable transmitted power.
+Consequently, significant effort has been devoted to mitigating collapse and controlling nonlinear propagation, including dispersion management \cite{kivshar2003optical, TURITSYN2012135}, spatial mode engineering \cite{PhysRevA.77.043814, PhysRevA.100.013836}, and polarization structuring \cite{bouchard2016polarization, PhysRevLett.129.133902, Lu:22, wang2023self}.
+Even in the simple case of two co-propagating Gaussian beams, collapse dynamics can be tuned through transverse separation, relative phase, and power \cite{ishaaya2007self, shim2010controlled}.

+A standard benchmark is the critical power for catastrophic self-focusing.
+For Gaussian beams, Fibich and Gaeta \cite{Fibich:00} give a quantitative expression

-where $\lambda$ is the wavelength in free space.
-However, the singularity associated with catastrophic beam collapse is unphysical, posing challenges in examining the beam behavior beyond the first focusing stage.
-Feit and Fleck\cite{Feit:88} and Fibich \cite{PhysRevLett.76.4356} showed that when small non-paraxiality is included in the model, this singularity could be naturally resolved by optical effects alone without invoking other mechanisms.
+where $\lambda$ is the wavelength in the free space.
+In the paraxial nonlinear Schrodinger equation, catastrophic collapse is associated with a singularity, which is unphysical and complicates analysis beyond the first focusing event.
+Importantly, previous works \cite{cmp/1103922134,MALKIN1993251} have shown that including weak non-paraxiality can arrest this singularity through optical effects alone.